 Want to watch your movie for free outdoors?
 ‘Tis the perfect season for viewing films under the stars at area parks.
 Many local township parks and recreation centers host Movies in the Park, so bring a blanket and get cozy with the kids.
 See our guide to townships near you that offer outdoor summer movies.

 Possibly music is more of your family’s jam.
 Your local parks and rec centers have you covered there too by offering, you guessed it, FREE outdoor concerts in the park.
 Talented local musicians and cover bands are typically featured.
 Check here for free family concerts near you.

 Plus, there are plenty of fun free things to do throughout the summer including upcoming peach and sunflower festivals, street carnivals, and sandcastle displays.
 The majority of these events are free to attend while others that do charge admission offer discounts for kids.
-Check this list for some super summer activities: our article here.
+Check out our events guide for some super summer activities.

 Bowling has always been a favorite pastime, but during the summer months, it just got more exciting!
 Register children age 15 and under for $9.95 and they receive two free games at participating locations all summer long.
 Check out the locations at Kids Bowl Free to join in the fun.
 There is also an option to add an adult or older sibling.

 Leisurely Library Lounging

 Summer reading is a right of passage, so why not hop over to the local library which provides both a respite from the heat and a quiet place to plunge into a book.
 Add it to your list of free things to do this summer!

 Also, check your local library for free events that may include storytime, clubs, games, and crafts, or even guest authors.
 While you are there, check out the Library Museum Passes offered at your library.
 The passes can be “borrowed” much like a book with your library card for entrance to local museums, area attractions, and gardens.